alpersonalwebsite/learn-typescript/01_7_functions.md

 Type 'number' is not assignable to type 'void'.
 ```

-However, we could return nothing and It would work (the question would be why would we like to return nothing)
+However, we could return nothing and it would work.

 ```ts
   console.log(`The result is ${result}`);